 (2) “Administering Contracting Agency” has the meaning set forth in ORS 279A.200(1)(a) and for Interstate Cooperative Procurements includes the entities specified in ORS 279A.220(4).

-(3) “Award” means, as the context requires, either identifying or the Contracting Agency’s identification of the Person with whom the Contracting Agency intends to enter into a Contract following the resolution of any protest of the Contracting Agency’s se30 election of that Person and the completion of all Contract negotiations.
+(3) “Award” means, as the context requires, either identifying or the Contracting Agency’s identification of the Person with whom the Contracting Agency intends to enter into a Contract following the resolution of any protest of the Contracting Agency’s se election of that Person and the completion of all Contract negotiations.

+(4) “Benefit company” means a corporation or a limited liability company that is incorporated, organized, formed or created under ORS 60.754 and the corporation’s articles of incorporation state that the corporation is a benefit company subject to ORS 60.750 to 60.770.

-(4) “Bid” means a Written response to an Invitation to Bid.
+(5) “Bid” means a Written response to an Invitation to Bid.

-(5) “Closing” means the date and time specified in a Solicitation Document as the deadline for submitting Offers.
+(6) “Closing” means the date and time specified in a Solicitation Document as the deadline for submitting Offers.